fastoch/Learning-to-learn/README.md

 Mastering a subject is not simply learning random chunks of knowledge.
 You need to know which chunks to learn first and how the different pieces interconnect to form a consistent whole.

-You want to know what path you need to take in order to get to where you want to be.
+You want to know what path you need to take in order to get where you want to be.

+- find out what you need to learn to reach your objective
+- make an ordered list of what you need to learn
+- disqualify outdated technologies/contents
+- pick up quality resources